CharizardtheFireMage/Arcoxia/index.md

 - `monocolor` - The bot creates an 1v1 tournament and declares what pokemon of a specific color to use.
 - `monopoke [name]` - The bot creates an 1v1 tournament and declares what pokemon should you use.
 - `monothreat` - The bot creates an 1v1 tournament and declares what pokemon of a specific type to use.
+- `monotier` - The bot creates an 1v1 tournament and declares what pokemon of a specific tier you have to use.
 - `declareletter [letter]` - The bot declares what pokemon of a specific letter that you have to use in the Monoletter 1v1 Tournament.
 - `declarecolor [color]` - The bot declares what pokemon of a specific color that you have to use in the Monocolor 1v1 Tournament.
 - `declarepoke [pokemon]` - The bot declares what pokemon that you have to use in the Monopoke 1v1 Tournament.